bkconrad/wasabi_example/README.md

   npm install .
   node server.js

-Then open `index.html` in a web browser (preferably Chrome).
-Then open a few more tabs, and watch the perfectly replicated motion!
+Then go to `localhost:8080` in a modern browser, and enjoy!